kjolley/BIGSdb_documentation/dbase_setup.rst

   * Minimum value for integer and date types.

+* no_curate

+  * Setting this will hide the field in the curator interface and prevent it from being manually modified.
+This is useful for fields that are populated by automated scripts or database triggers.
+Can be 'yes' or 'no', default 'no'.

 * optlist

   * Sets if this field has a list of allowed values, default 'no'.
 Surround